eliotjmartin/RestApi/README.md

 ## Overview

 This is a reimplementation of the RUSA ACP controle time calculator (https://rusa.org/octime_acp.html).
-There are three main parts to this calculator: main api (designed in project 5) that allows the user to enter distances in fields to calculate controle times, submit these times into a MongoDB database by clicking the "submit" button, and finally displaying the values from the data base on a separate page by clicking the "display" button.
-There is a rest-api that can also display the calculated open and close times in csv or json format (assuming there is a logged in user) by the following logic:
+There are three main parts to this calculator: The main API that allows the users to enter specific times and distances onto an HTML page that updates with calculated open/close times using jQuery.
+Upon hitting the submit button at the bottom of the sheet, the calculated open and close times are inserted into a MongoDB database.
+Finally, by hitting the display button, open and close values are printed on an separate HTML page.
+Next, there is a RESTful API that returns the calculated open and close times in csv or json format (assuming there is a logged in user) from the database.
+This is done by using the following calls:

 - "http://host:port/listAll/csv" should return all open and close times in CSV format